-Pros: Comfortable interior; exceptional turning radius; bold styling; decent acceleration.
+Pros: Comfortable interior; exceptional turning radius; bold styling; decent acceleration

 Cons: Massive size makes it a suburb-only affair; limited third-row space

-This is most readily seen in the rear liftgate, which can only be described as bolt-upright and meets a nearly horizontal roofline at the top.
+This is most-readily seen in the rear liftgate, which can only be described as bolt-upright, and meets a nearly-horizontal roofline at the top.
 Around the sides, a shoulder line and character line are present, but only just, giving way to the expanse of metal used in the doors.
 These styling details only exaggerate the height even more, making the van feel taller than it already is.

 Comfort & Utility

-The only place where the Quest's interior falls short is cargo area, which is surprising given the van's size.
-While it will fare well for an extensive grocery run, it might not hold the luggage for a van full of passengers without some creative stacking.
-The third row can be stowed flat for additional room, but then that eats into passenger capacity, a van's main selling point.
+The only place where the Quest’s interior falls short is cargo area, which is surprising given the van’s size.
+While it will fair well for an extensive grocery run, it may not hold the luggage for a van full of passengers without some creative stacking.
+The third row can be stowed flat for additional room, but then that eats into passenger capacity, a van’s main selling point.